RESPECT in Martial Arts

-They led by example, gave sound advice and guidance, he was truly respected, educated in life, and more importantly showed respect and humility to all others, regardless of rank, position or perceived benefit to themselves.
+They led by example, gave sound advice and guidance, they were truly respected, educated in life, and more importantly showed respect and humility to all others, regardless of rank, position or perceived benefit to themselves.

 Note for the purposes of this article, I use the term Master that can apply to any instructor, as the title is afforded at different levels by different organizations, some even afford it to themselves.
 Or any title which is allocated the same level of status, such as Guru, Grandmaster, Supreme Grandmaster, Great Grandmaster, Professor, Shihan, Hanshi … etc.

 This respect would often flow on outside the dojang as well and lived on long after the Master has passed or the student may have stopped training.

-Fear is not a form of respect and leads to eventual loathing.
+Fear is not a form of respect and leads to eventual loathing, and ironically disrespect.
 Those who are bullied themselves inevitably go on to also become bullies.
 That is a caveman mentality of ignorant and uneducated people.

 Instructors have been known to vigorously protect their false status by jealously sheltering their students from other schools students or organizations for fear that they will be exposed as mere mortals (and often substandard exponents and unethical businessmen), and not the demi-gods they pretend to be.

-– Refuses to be a student in front of other students when senior ranks visits to teach – Doesn’t show respect to lower ranked students
+– Refuses to be a student in front of other students when senior ranks visits to teach, insisting on private training and closed testings only.

 Like nourishing fresh rain, respect flows downwards…….. as does acid rain.

-Written by Master Michael Muleta, 8th Degree
+Written by Michael Muleta, 8th Degree